kongaskristjan/PhaseTransition/README.md

 Run ./RunOptimized.sh for optimized bazel build and running.
 If testing is not intended, copy the build and running command from RunOptimized.

 Simulation resolution, particle properties, etc. can be modified in Setups/default.txt.

+### Usage

+Use your mouse to create and influence the particles.
+There are four modes of interaction: creating, spraying, pushing and heating, each of which can be activated with keys c, s, p and h respectively.
+Once in a mode, this action can be carried out on particles by holding the left mouse button.
+Right mouse button does the opposite.
+Range of influence can be altered with mouse wheel.

+The number of particles, average veloity of them, and average temperature (inside the range of influence) are displayed in the upper left corner of display.